-Since the die only had 6 sides and we included indigo to make a proper rainbow I had my kids start with red as the 1st color and left it off the die.
+The die only had 6 sides and we included indigo to make a proper rainbow.
+I had my kids start with red as the first color and left it off the die.
 I cut all the paper into squares and taped them on the die.

 Time to play.
 Make a pool of colors and let the youngest roll first.
-I would usually do rock paper scissors to see who goes first but my daughter always chooses rock so my son always wins.
+We tried “rock, paper, scissors” to see who goes first but my daughter always chooses rock, so my son wins.

-They both needed indigo – which was a nice to be stuck because it was the color they were the least familiar with and we talked about where it went at length.
-Finally someone (can you guess who?) rolled it… and won.
+They both needed indigo – nice place to be stuck because it was the color they were the least familiar with.
+We talked about where it went at length.
+Finally, someone (can you guess who?) rolled it… and won.
 We played until my daughter also got indigo and they could both proudly display their rainbows made during this rainbow activity for kids.